wavim/assignee/report/report.typ

 performance, the application is bundled, tree-shaked, and minified.
 Certain assets are externalized to enable better static resource caching.

+=== Quality Assurance
+Google Issues and Lighthouse are used extensively to enforce web best practices.
+This includes loading speed, contentful paint (FCP/LCP), and accessibility.

+By reducing load times and network dependency chain, speeding up initial rendering, Assignee delivers the best level of user satisfaction and engagement.

 = Credits
 The success of Assignee relied heavily on the extensive use of ecosystem tools.
 While only a fraction are listed here, it's important to acknowledge that even a quarter of them couldn't be fully covered.